jordan-simonovski/jordansimonov-ski/content/posts/things-to-learn.md

 ## 🛠 What should I probably build?

 - Medium post to Hugo post converter
-- Rewrite a bunch of slack bots into a ~~not shit language like python~~ language I want to learn more about.
+- Rewrite a bunch of slack bots into a language I want to learn more about.